 Examine the challenges associated with Chemical, Biological, Radiological, Nuclear, and Explosives (CBRNE) incidents, mass shooting events, and cyber attacks while understanding the possibilities and limitations of technology’s role in such incidents.

-Approach the complexities of public health and humanitarian crises from local, regional, and global perspectives while studying emerging health security threats to Middle East countries that could result in short- and long-term damage to critical public health infrastructure.
+Approach the complexities of public health and humanitarian crises from local, regional, and global perspectives while studying emerging health security threats that could result in short- and long-term damage to critical public health infrastructure.

 Integrate the knowledge and skills you gained throughout the program to prepare for a large-scale disaster and respond to various disaster scenarios.